The sea did not care about Kalinganagar.

 UshaRani came from the inner room, her hair loose, a shawl around her shoulders, and opened the door.

 Four soldiers stood in the lane.
-Their armour bore the insignia of the royal court of Kalinga.
-Behind them stood a fifth man — older, formally robed, carrying a document sealed in wax.
+Royal insignia of Kalinga.
+Behind them, a fifth man — older, formally robed, carrying a document sealed in wax.
+He looked past UshaRani to where Bishu had risen in the inner doorway.

 “Sthapati Bishu Maharana?”